How To Plan The Perfect Kitchen Extension

 Natural light helps to make a room feel lighter, brighter and provides a feeling of more space.
 Whilst windows and glazed garden doors will certainly help, opting to include a rooflight will ensure that your kitchen extension is flooded with light.

 Choosing a frameless design over a traditional wooden framed design will help to maximise the amount of natural light in the room.
 This is because frameless rooflights, such as the Luxlite, channel up to 49% more light.

 There are several options when it comes to the type of kitchen extension that you can have.
 Whatever is best for you will depend on the design of the original house and your budget.

 A side return extension stretches your home into an alleyway or space at the side of your home, making the room wider.
 This works well for widening a narrow kitchen so that it can accommodate a dining area too.
 This type of extension looks stunning with a pitched rooflight.

 If a side return sounds good to you, but you also want to include a larger living space, then a wrap-around extension could offer a good alternative.
 This type of extensions builds upon the side return by extending out from the rear too, so that the extension quite literally wraps around the side and rear of your home.

 If you don’t have space at the side of your house to extend, you can still choose between a pitched or flat roof rear extension.
 A rear extension with a pitched roof will last longer and require less maintenance than a flat roof extension, which usually requires the roof to be replaced after a couple of decades.

 Are you planning to create a rooflight kitchen extension?
 If you are, call Roof Maker on 0116 269 6297.
 Our rooflight experts will help you to choose the right solution for your needs.
-Alternatively, visit our showroom or get a quote online.
+Alternatively, get a quote online.